Why not use your bat detecting skills to help us monitor summer activity of our bat populations?

 You will need a heterodyne (tuneable) bat detector and experience of identifying the target species.
 We have a limited number of bat detectors which we can lend to volunteers.
 If you would like to borrow equipment please click here.

-Want to sign up for this survey?
+Want to sign up for the NBMP?
 Click here.

 In Northern Ireland, Leisler's bat is monitored instead of noctule and serotine.
 Serotine is not likely to be found in northern England and Scotland, so in these areas only noctule and pipistrelles will typically be recorded on this survey.